nomeata/haskell-bounds-bump-action/README.md

 If you choose to use [`cabal-plan-bounds`](https://github.com/nomeata/cabal-plan-bounds) to manage dependency version bounds for you, it can clean up after this tool.

+### Why bump all dependencies together?

+In the happy path, this is the least noisy.
+Of course this can cause problem, when one dependency can't be supported for a while, rendering this action useless.

+I am not sure if there is a good alternative.
+Bumping packages independently maybe?
+But maybe they need to be bumped together.
+Or try all combinations?
+But that has combinatoric explosion.

 ### If there is a problem with whether CI tests the upper bounds, isn't there one with other versions as well?

 Absolutely!
 See my [`cabal-plan-bounds`](https://github.com/nomeata/cabal-plan-bounds) project and the discussion on